sgothel/direct_bt/README.md

 > The host-side of HCI, L2CAP etc is usually implemented within the OS, e.g. *Linux/BlueZ* Kernel.
 > These layers communicate with the actual BT controller and the user application, acting as the middleman.
 >
-> *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr*)
+> *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, SMP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr*)
 > to communicate with these universal host-side Bluetooth layers and hence to reach-out to devices.
 >
 > Currently only the master/client mode is supported to work with LE BT devices.
 >
-> Work on *LE Secure Connections* and *LE legacy pairing* is in progress, while BREDR support is planned and prepared for.
+> *LE Secure Connections* and *LE legacy pairing* is supported on *Linux/BlueZ*,
+> exposing BTSecurityLevel and SMPIOCapability setup per connection.
+>
+> BREDR support is planned and prepared for.
 >

 To support other platforms than Linux/BlueZ, we will have to